 Question Mark Butterfly

-Question Mark Butterfly Coloration, Characteristics and Size
+Question Mark Butterfly Coloration, Size and Characteristics

 The Question Mark (Polygonia interrogationis) is a beautiful orange and black butterfly with sharply angled wing margins, and short tails-like projections.
 Underneath is a mottled brown color.
 It is similar to the Eastern Comma butterfly.